Last modified on October 13th, 2025 at 06:03 pm

 The average PACE program participant is 77 years old, has 5.8 medical conditions and is limited in roughly three activities of daily living.
 Despite a high level of care needs, more than 95 percent of PACE participants are able to continue to live in the community.
 (Source: www.npaonline.org) *By clicking this link you will be leaving the Senior Community Care of NC Website.

 PACE serves people who are age 55 or older.
-They must be certified by their state to need nursing home care.
-They must also be able to live safely in the community at the time of enrollment and live in a PACE service area.
+Be certified as eligible for nursing home care by their state.
+Able to live safely in the community at the time of enrollment and live in a PACE service area.

 Please visit our PACE Center to inquire about eligibility, services and becoming a participant.
 For our location, please see our Services section.
-You can also call our PACE Enrollment Team at 919.425.3050.
+You can also call our PACE Enrollment Team at 919.425.3050 or TTY 711 or 800-735-2962

 Yes.
 We provide transportation to and from the PACE Center.
 Not only is transportation provided between the participant’s home and the Center, but also to medical appointments.